About Shelley Cowan

 When I was a child, my grandfather was a traveling salesman.
 He sold blankets, toasters and toys to people who ran concessions at county fairs in New York, Pennsylvania and Ontario.
 He kept them stocked throughout the summer, and he often took one of his grandkids on business trips.

-The stuffed animal you won at skeet ball or nickel toss just might have arrived in the back seat of his Buick.
-And I might have unloaded and carried it to the Midway.
+Sometimes we arrived while customers were setting up, sometimes when the fair was in full swing.
+The stuffed animal you won at skee-ball might have arrived in the back of his Buick.
+I might have carried it to the midway.